 Holycross Abbey Tour Guides are happy to announce that we have completed Fáilte Ireland’s Infection Prevention Control for Tourism Businesses course showing our commitment to providing our team and visitors with a safe experience.
-Our tours resume on Sunday 19th July at 2.30pm and continue every Wednesday and Sunday at 2.30pm.
-Tours can be arranged outside of these times, seven days a week by emailing email@example.com or call 0861665869.
-Go on, make a break for it!!
+We are happy to announce that our tours of Holycross Abbey will continue but only when pre-booked to ensure the safety of all and in compliance with government guidelines.
+Bookings can be made by contacting 0861665869, 050443124 or by emailing email@example.com.
+Please book at least 48 hours in advance to ensure availability.

 For information or to book a group tour at any time throughout the year please phone 086-1665869 or 0504-43124 (office hours).
 Email: holycrossabbeytours@